bjdawson23/datafun-05-sql/README.md

 Implement SQL statements and queries to perform additional operations and use Python to execute your SQL statements.

 sql_features folder:
-    update_records.sql - update 1 or more records in a table. delete_records.sql - delete 1 or more records from a table.
+    update_records.sql - Update title in the books table to corrected title. delete_records.sql - Removed the Sporting News record in the books table .
-    01_new_column_pub_age.sql - added column show age of author when book was published
+    01_new_column_pub_age.sql - Added column show age of author when book was published.

 db02_features.py